-Menu command Notes Edit > Export (or Import) Checkout Information See "Commissioning Equipment" in i-Vu® Pro Help.
-Configure > Preferences > Language See "Setting up your system for non-English languages" in i-Vu® Pro Help.
-Current Session affects only what you see in SiteBuilder, and is not part of the system you create.
-Configure > Preferences > Font Click the name in the Font column to see a different font in SiteBuilder.
-Action > Reload Selected Use this command to select which control programs and drivers you want to reload.
+Menu command Notes Action > Reload Selected Use this command to select which control programs and drivers you want to reload.
 All occurrences of the selected items are reloaded.
 Action > Compile JSP Cache Compile JSP Cache compiles the JSP pages that i-Vu® Pro uses before a user views them for the first time, instead of the individual pages compiling upon being viewed.
 Action > Check Database Integrity Use as Technical Support directs.
 Tools > Configure Tools Use this command if directed by Technical Support to install an added SiteBuilder feature.
-Help > Apply Update Use this command as directed by installation instructions for i-Vu® Pro service packs or patches.
+Help > Apply Update Use this command as directed by installation instructions for i-Vu $\! \! \! \mathbb{R} $ Proservice packs or patches.
 Help > About > Java VM tab If the system runs slowly when performing memory-intensive tasks or produces "Out of memory" errors in the i-Vu® Pro Server application or in log files, you can increase the amount of memory that the i-Vu® Pro application is permitted to use.
 On the Java VM tab, click Memory Settings .
 If your i-Vu® Pro server is a 64-bit machine with at least 6 GB RAM, change Maximum memory to 3000 MB.
 NOTES The memory setting for the 64-bit machine depends on the size of the i-Vu® Pro system and what other services are running on the machine.
-For example, you could change the memory to 4000 MB if the database server is on a different machine.
+For example, you could change the memory to 4000 MB i the database server is on a different machine.
 You can also change this setting from i-Vu® Pro Server's Help &gt; About menu command.